 I often see Arizona and Nevada in lists of the best states for homesteading.
 Sure, land in those states might be very cheap – but it is cheap for a reason!

-Without natural resources like water and rich soil, you’ll have a hard time living off of the land.
+You’ll have difficulty living off the land without natural resources like water and rich soil.
 Climate is also very important, especially for novice homesteaders.

-In colder areas like the northern states, the growing season is very short.
+The growing season is very short in colder areas like the northern states.
 You can still homestead there, but the learning curve is higher.

 I suggest taking a look at the USDA Hardiness Zone map.
 Zones 6a to 8b are generally best for homesteading.
-Warmer zones are good for growing, but are usually more prone to natural disasters.
+Warmer zones are suitable for growing but are usually more prone to natural disasters.

 Community & Remoteness

-But maybe you envision a close-knit community which helps each other with tasks, trades homemade products, and offers support?
+But maybe you envision a close-knit community that helps each other with tasks, trades homemade products, and offers support.

 In this case, you will want to choose a state with more homesteaders and services.
-Oregon, for example, offers homesteaders a lot of grants and educational opportunities.
-Plus, there are lots of farmers marketers around the state for selling your goods.
+For example, Oregon offers homesteaders many grants and educational opportunities.
+Plus, there are many farmers marketers around the state for selling your goods.

 Disaster Safety